20 of the Best Brunch Spots in Raleigh, N.C.

 Mecca Restaurant

 Opened in 1930, Mecca is Raleigh's oldest restaurant, serving up comforting diner-style meals for more than 90 years now just a couple blocks from the North Carolina State Capitol.
-Open for breakfast and lunch seven days a week, regulars pile into booths and cozy up at the downstairs bar to scarf down plates of pancakes, grits, biscuits and gravy and other Southern favorites.
+Open for breakfast and lunch seven days a week, regulars pile into booths and cozy up at the downstairs bar to scarf down plates of pancakes, grits, biscuits and gravy plus other Southern favorites.

-Hours: Sunday, 10:30am-2:30pm
+Hours: Saturday and Sunday, 10am-3pm

 Beasley's Chicken + Honey

 It's not unusual to see a line form before the doors open on weekends at this popular eatery by James Beard Award-winning chef Ashley Christensen.
 And it's impossible to go wrong here, but we can't not recommend getting a taste of the fried chicken that Beasley's is named for.
-At brunch time, spring for the chicken and waffles (drizzled in honey with real maple syrup on the side; pictured in header) or the hot chicken eggs Benedict—two poached eggs with Béarnaise sauce, creamed collard greens and buttermilk biscuits.
+At brunch time, spring for the chicken and waffles (drizzled in honey with real maple syrup on the side) or the hot chicken eggs Benedict—two poached eggs with Béarnaise sauce, creamed collard greens and buttermilk biscuits.

 Hours: Saturday and Sunday, 11am-3pm